AustinTSchaffer/Notebook/OMSCS/Courses/GIOS/P2L2 Threads and Concurrency.md

 - How threads are different from processes
 - The data structures that are used to implement and manage threads

-Andrew D. Birrell's paper, An Introduction to Programming with Threads ([[Birrell Paper.pdf]]), is supplemental to this lecture.
+Andrew D. Birrell's paper, An Introduction to Programming with Threads ([[P2 Birrell Paper.pdf]]), is supplemental to this lecture.

 ## Visual Metaphor
 A thread is like a worker in a toy shop